Jordan EJ11: Sponsorship and livery

 As in previous years, the basic color of the car was yellow; Front and rear fenders, T-Cam and side pads were black.
 The main sponsor remained the tobacco brand Benson & Hedges, which advertised on both fenders, the nose, the side boxes and the driver's helmet.

 Jordan used 'Benson & Hedges' logos, except at the French, British and United States Grands Prix, which was replaced with "Bitten Heroes".
 This was a reference to the stylized drawing of a shark on the nose and the fin on the side of the car, which had replaced the Hornet since 1998 and the accompanying lettering "Buzzin Hornets".

 After the September 11 attacks, the team raced in Italian and United States Grands Prix, where the American flag was on the engine cover.
 Alesi also raced at the same event and had "200" written on the side soles, which was his 200th race start.
+Trulli's helmet featured an American flag and had "God Bless America" and "Peace No War".

+Other

+British television star Ross Kemp joined Jordan as a "truck driver" at the Austrian, French and British Grands Prix.
+His apprenticeship with Jordan was filmed by ITV F1 for a special television feature.
+At the British Grand Prix he was responsible for the exhaust shield, which prevents fuel from splashing into the exhaust during refueling, for both of Heinz-Harald Frentzen's pit stops.